MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-firewall/create-an-inbound-program-or-service-rule.md

 ---
-title: Create an Inbound Program or Service Rule (Windows)
+title: Create an Inbound Program or Service Rule
 description: Learn how to allow inbound traffic to a program or service by using the Group Policy Management MMC snap-in to create firewall rules. ms.prod: windows-client ms.topic: conceptual